 Four main valve technologies are used in cryogenic applications such as LNG terminals, shipping, tankers, dispensers, and GVU engines: globe valves, ball valves, trunnion valves, and top-entry trunnion valves.

 Bidirectional Ball Valves

 While bidirectional globe valves have traditionally been used as the primary choice for media control and shutdown in cryogenic media handling applications, they also pose a number of challenges when compared to other valve types such as ball valves.
 These include:

-- Small Cv size, which affects the selection of overall piping size and makes these valves a potential bottleneck in the system’s overall flow capacity.
+- Small Cv size, affects the selection of overall piping size and makes these valves a potential bottleneck in the system’s overall flow capacity.

 - They require a linear actuation device for both shutoff and control.
 These devices are usually much more complex and costly when compared to the quarter-turn actuation devices required to control and operate quarter-turn style valves such as ball valves.